-Complete blackout at L.A. hospital prompts evacuation of some patients
+Partial blackout in L.A. hospital prompts evacuation of some patients

-A total blackout at White Memorial Hospital in Los Angeles has led to the evacuation of some patients, the L.A.
+A blackout in one building on the White Memorial Hospital campus in Los Angeles early Tuesday has led to the evacuation of some patients, the L.A.
 Fire Department says.
-And firefighters were being forced to carry some down stairs to waiting ambulances because elevators weren't working.
+Firefighters had to carry some down stairs to waiting ambulances because elevators weren't operating.

-The LAFD said it was working with White Memorial staff to prioritize the patients who need to be brought to other hospitals.
+The LAFD said it was working with White Memorial staff to identify the patients who need to be brought to other hospitals after the Specialty Care Center went dark.

 Patients on ventilators were topping the list, the department said.
-At first, 11 patients were chosen for evacuation.
+At first, 11 were chosen for evacuation.

+In all, 30 patients were "deemed critical" and were being brought by LAFD ambulances to another hospital, the department said.

+The rest of the patients in the facility, 211 of them, were classified as non-critical and will be moved to a different building on the campus, the South Tower, the department said.

-It wasn't clear whether the outage was related to Hilary, the storm that dumped heavy rain on the region Monday.
+It wasn't clear what caused the outage or whether it was related to Hilary, the storm that dumped heavy rain on the region Monday.

 -- This is a developing story.
 Check back for updates.